TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/4 Privateers/Session 25.md

 [[Valindra Cimber|Valindra]] casts a Mind Blank on herself, and then proceeds to get sea sick (the astral flutters).

-We're accosted by Aremag for gold. [[Brysh]] throws him more and more gold.
+We're accosted by [[Aremag]] for gold. [[Brysh]] throws him more and more gold.
 After 35gp, he's finally satisfied.

 [[Sylvos]] is the navigator, and mentions that one of the Mistcliff Mountains is moving.
 It's actually just a pirate ship coming in for an attack!
-As they run away, [[Locke Hancock|Locke]] assumes they're letting them leave, but [[Brysh]] turns the ship to follow them...
+As they run away, [[Locke Hancock|Locke]] assumes they're letting them leave, but [[Brysh]] turns the ship to follow them…